modelhub-ai/modelhub/README.md

 ## Quick Start

 The most accessible way to experience modelhub is [via modelhub.ai](http://www.modelhub.ai).
-You can explore the model library, try them online, and find instructions on how to run models locally.
+You can explore the model collection, try them online, and find instructions on how to run models locally.

 But since you are here, follow these steps to get modelhub running on your local computer: